Munich. The leader of a 2019 BMW Motorrad Race Trophy is

 third place went to Ilya Mikhalchik (UKR) and Mathieu Gines (FRA).

-On Friday, BMW Motorrad Motorsport recognized final season’s most
+On Friday, BMW Motorrad Motorsport recognised last season’s most

 successful privateers.
-This year, for a initial time, a coveted
+This year, for the first time, the coveted

-trophies were presented during a corner eventuality with BMW M Motorsport –
+trophies were presented at a joint event with BMW M Motorsport –

-Friday’s ‘Night of Trophies’ during BMW Group Classic in Munich (GER).
+Friday’s ‘Night of Trophies’ at BMW Group Classic in Munich (GER).

-For racers on 4 wheels, a best participants in a BMW Sports
+For racers on four wheels, the best participants in the BMW Sports

-Roughly 200 guest assimilated BMW Group Motorsport Director Jens
+Roughly 200 guests joined BMW Group Motorsport Director Jens

 Marquardt and Dr. Markus Schramm, Head of BMW Motorrad, together with